How much does it cost to remove rubbish?

 If you’re thinking of hiring a removalist, or have already engaged someone, there’s a bunch of questions you might want to ask them.
 Consider if any or all of the below are appropriate to your situation:

-Where would they take your rubbish?
-(This question could be more important than you think.
-If you’re having material removed that requires specific treatment - for example, asbestos waste - knowing that it’s being taken somewhere appropriate could be important for legal, and ethical, reasons)
+Where will they take your rubbish?
+(This question is more important than you think.
+If you’re having material removed that requires specific treatment - for example, asbestos waste - knowing that it’s being taken somewhere appropriate is important for legal and ethical reasons)

 How do they charge?
-(Some removalists charge per piece, or a set rate.
-Other removalists charge per hour of work.
+(Some removalists charge per piece or a set rate.
+Other removalists charge per hour for their work.
 It’s important to know what you’ll be up for)

 Do they clean as well as remove?
 (The situation can easily arrive in which your rubbish removalist takes away everything you’d like them to, but leaves your property dusty or dirty.
 It doesn’t have to be that way.
-But it’s a good idea to secure the agreement of your removalist about the condition you want your place to be left in, before that removalist gets to work.)
+It’s a good idea to confirm with your removalist about the condition you want your place to be left in before they get to work.)

 Will they wrap your trash?
-(This is another question that’s probably more appropriate if you’ve trash that poses a safety problem.
+(This is another question that’s probably more appropriate if you have trash that poses a safety problem.
 You would not like your asbestos-laden material marched through your property without anything covering it).

-If they are wrapping your trash, do they supply their own plastic or sheeting?
+If they are wrapping your trash, do they supply plastic or sheeting?
 (If they don’t, you will probably have to.
 And this will increase the cost of the operation).

 How do I determine what to pay a removalist?

-Your removalist will generally have some idea of what they expect you to pay.
-But it’s a good idea to search around for going rates.
+Your removalist will generally have some idea when it comes to the price of rubbish removal services.
+But do your own search and know the average cost of rubbish removal in your area.
 In general, expect to pay more in the following situations:

 If the material you need removing is hazardous or requires experienced or specialist handling

-If the material you need rremoving is particularly heavy or large in volume
+If the material you need removing is heavy or large in volume

-If there’s a particular place you need your rubbish to go - for instance, somewhere interstate
+If there’s a particular place you need your rubbish to go - for instance, long-distance travel

 Should I be concerned about where a removalist takes my rubbish?

-Yes, in some situations you should be.
+In some situations, you should be.
 Those situations are generally if you know or suspect your trash is likely to be hazardous - for example, some type of chemical waste or if it’s asbestos-laden building materials.

-In these situations, it’s good to engage someone who knows what they’re doing, and where they can safely and legally dump your rubbish.
+In these situations, it’s good to get someone who knows what they’re doing and where they can safely and legally dump your rubbish.
 They’ll probably pass on the fees attached for doing so.

-If you’ve got green waste that you need removing, and you’d like to know that it ends up in an appropriate location, it’s also good to follow through on where your removalist intends to go.
+If you’ve got green waste that needs removing and you want to make sure it ends up in an appropriate location, it’s also good to follow through on where your removalist intends to go.